CPU vs GPU | Best Use Cases For Each

-Are you wondering about CPU vs. GPU?
+Are you wondering about the difference between CPU and GPU?
 We explain how each works and the best use cases for each.

-What are the differences between CPU and GPU?
+What is the difference between a CPU and a GPU?
 CPU (central processing unit) is a generalized processor that is designed to carry out a wide variety of tasks.
 GPU (graphics processing unit) is a specialized processing unit with enhanced mathematical computation capability, ideal for computer graphics and machine-learning tasks.

 At the heart of any and every computer in existence is a central processing unit or CPU.
 The CPU handles the core processing tasks in a computer—the literal computation that drives every single action in a computer system.

-Within every CPU, there are a few standard components, which include the following:
+Within CPU architecture, there are a few standard components, which include the following:

 - Cache: Cache is super-fast memory built either within the CPU or in CPU-specific motherboards to facilitate quick access to data the CPU is currently using.
 Since CPUs work so fast to complete millions of calculations per second, they require ultra-fast (and expensive) memory to do it—memory that is much faster than hard drive storage or even the fastest RAM.

 In any CPU configuration, you will see some L1, L2, and/or L3 cache arrangement, with L1 being the fastest and L3 the slowest.
 The CPU will store the most immediately needed information in L1, and as the data loses priority, it will move out into L2, then L3, and then out to RAM or the hard disk.

 - Memory Management Unit (MMU): The MMU controls data movement between the CPU and RAM during the instruction cycle.